utdata/csvkit-nicar/README.md

 `$ csvjoin -c "Location_County,code" stacked.csv counties.csv > joined.csv`

 Let's break that down: We use "csvjoin" with the "-c" to pass in the column names "Location_County,code", which are the two columns from each file we are joining on.
 Make sure there is no space after the comma.
 Then we give it the two file names, in the same order as the column names.
-We then redirect the output to a file called "mixbev.csv".
+We then redirect the output to a file called "joined.csv".

 Peak at the columns names: